uberduck-ai/uberduck-ml-dev/README.md

 - Pitch conditioning (non functioning) <br>
 - SRMR and MOSNet conditioning (non functioning) <br>

-It also includes teacher forcing type methods for prosody matching, and should compile for torchscript inference.
+It also includes teacher forcing type methods for prosody matching, as well as language, tensorboard, and torchscript support, and improvements to the learning rate scheduling.

 ## Usage